antoniomagherini99/FLOOD_group2/Logbooko&Planning.md

 - Meeting online.
 Discussion on work done so far by Apostolos and David (CNN setup), expected outputs and model architecture.
 - Tasks division: Apostolos, David and Carlo working on CNN (+ data augmentation if time allows it), Lucas and Antoino working on ConvLSTM once data processing is done from CNN model.

-21/12/2023 - Antonio (0.5 h)
+21/12/2023 - Antonio (1 h)
-- GitHub repository improvement (folders and files creation)
+- GitHub repository improvement (folders and files creation).
+- Added datasets and other files from Google Drive.